fivezhao/opencv/vxworks_misc/README.md

 - Add the fboutput directory located in vxworks_misc to the project
 - Add the desired opencv code to the project

+**Displaying the result on screen**
+Note: Will not work in quemu, this will only work on machines that have support for graphics support on VxWorks

+     cd opencv-vx/vxworks-misc/fboutput
+     Note: depending on what on the hardware used and the initialized framebuffer the value of DEFAULT_FBDEV (inc cvvxdisplay.hpp) may need to change
+    $ cmake -DCMAKE_TOOLCHAIN_FILE=\<path-to-toolchain-file\>/vxsdk.toolchain.cmake   -DCMAKE_CXX_FLAGS=-I<path-to-opencv-install-dirt\>/usr/include/opencv4  .
+    $ make
+    $ cd opencv-vx/vxworks-misc/
+    $ x86-wrs-vxworks-cxx canny_video_sample.cpp -o canny.vxe -I<path-to-your-sysroo>/sysroot/usr/include/opencv4  -L<path-to-your-sysroot>/sysroot/usr/lib  -lopencv_imgcodecs -lopencv_imgproc  -lopencv_core -lopencv_videoio -lopencv_highgui -lopencv_photo -lopencv_video -lopencv_imgcodecs -L<path-to-opencv-vx>/opencv-vx/vxworks_misc/fboutput/ -lcvvxdisplay

  **IMPORTANT:** There are a few differences in the vxWorks port: